entiqon/entiqon/docs/developer/builder/select_builder.md

-# 📘 Developer Guide: SelectBuilder
+# 📘 SelectBuilder Developer Guide
+**Dialect-aware SELECT builder with full clause tagging and error validation.**

 This document explains the behavior, features, and dialect integration of Entiqon's `SelectBuilder`.
 It serves both as an implementation reference for contributors and a usage guide for consumers.